 This procedure may be appropriate for individuals who:

-• Have sufficient donor areas – Adequate fat must be available for safe harvesting and transfer.
+• Have adequate fat must be available for safe harvesting and transfer.

-• Wish to avoid implants – Suitable for patients who prefer an autologous (your own tissue) approach without synthetic materials.
+• Prefer an autologous (your own tissue) approach without synthetic materials.

 Every surgical procedure carries potential risks, including infection, asymmetry, or the need for revision.
 Results vary from person to person depending on individual healing, fat retention, and other health factors.
 Your doctor will provide complete information on benefits, limitations, and recovery expectations before proceeding.